-In 2013, U.S. healthcare spending was about \$8,508 per resident and accounted for 17.5% of the nation's gross domestic product (GDP); this is among the highest of all industrialized countries.
-Total healthcare expenditures continue to outpace inflation and the growth in national income.
-The U.S. healthcare system is the most expensive in the world and pays about twice as much per capita on health care as our peers in other advanced nations, but it yields worse results than the systems in Britain, Canada, Germany, France, Japan, Australia, and New Zealand.
+In 2008, U.S. healthcare spending was about \$7,681 per resident and accounted for 16.2% of the nation's gross domestic product (GDP); this is among the highest of all industrialized countries.
+Total healthcare expenditures continue to outpace inflation and the growth in national income.8 The U.S. healthcare system is the most expensive in the world, but it yields worse results than the systems in Britain, Canada, Germany, Australia, and New Zealand.
 U.S. residents with below-average incomes are more likely than their counterparts in other countries not to have received needed care because of cost.
-It is projected that healthcare expenditures will climb to 22% of GDP by 2038.8
+The Centers for Medicare and Medicaid Services (CMS) compare what healthcare costs per capita have been and will be over the next few years:9

-Healthcare costs for a family of four rose again in 2014, with employees paying a much larger share of the growing expense.
-The total cost of health care for a typical family of four is \$23,215, an increase of 5.4% over 2010.
-This is double the cost families had to pay in 2004 (\$11,192).
-As costs continue to grow, the cost for health care constitutes a larger and larger portion of the household budget.
-And what are families paying for?
-The 2014 Milliman Medical Index indicates that professional services represent 31% of the overall health costs; hospital inpatient costs account for 31%; outpatient costs, 19%; pharmacy, 15%; and other expenses, such as medical equipment, about 4%.10
+Healthcare cost for a family of four rose again in 2011, with employees paying a much larger share of the rising expense.
+The total cost of health care for a typical family of four is \$19,393, an increase of 7.3% over 2010.
+This is double the cost families had to pay in 2002 (\$9,235).
+As costs continue to grow, the cost for heath care constitutes a larger and larger portion of the household budget.8 And what are families paying for?
+The 2011 Milliman Medical Index indicates that physician costs represent 33% of the overall health costs; hospital inpatient costs account for 31%; outpatient costs, 17%; pharmacy, 15%; and other expenses such as medical equipment, about 4%.10